davepagurek/flute-synthesis/report/report.md

 &= 257.78\text{ Hz}\\
 \end{aligned}$$

 This frequency corresponds to the note B3 and 74 cents.
 This agrees with the experience of playing the flute, where the lowest note that can be fingered is C3 by covering every hole.
-If we continue adding harmonics by doubling the frequency, corresponding to the addition of another node, we should see the following notes[^tuning]:
+If we continue adding doubling the frequency, we start filling in all the possible harmonics.
+Table 1 shows what notes these correspond to. [^tuning]

+Table: Harmonics of $C_3$

 Harmonic | Frequency | Note
 ---------|-----------|-----